openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 two commands:

-1. `benchmark` to run all the benchmark configurations that did not terminate successfully yet,
+1. `benchmark` to run all the benchmark configurations that did not terminate successfully yet
-2. `visualize` to parse the benchmark artifacts, and provide a dynamic Web interface to visualize the data results.
+2. `visualize` to parse the benchmark artifacts, and provide a dynamic Web interface to visualize the data results

 In the following subsections, we will more thoroughly present the script in charge of running the MLPerf SSD benchmark.
 We also detail